Taoist sexual practices: Male control of ejaculation

 Many Taoist practitioners link the loss of ejaculatory fluids to the loss of vital life force: where excessive fluid loss results in premature aging, disease, and general fatigue.
 While some Taoists contend that one should never ejaculate, others provide a specific formula to determine the maximum number of regular ejaculations in order to maintain health.

 The general idea is to limit the loss of fluids as much as possible to the level of your desired practice.
 As these sexual practices were passed down over the centuries, some practitioners have given less importance to the limiting of ejaculation.
 This variety has been described as "...while some declare non-ejaculation injurious, others condemn ejaculating too fast in too much haste."
-Nevertheless, the "retention of the semen" is one of the foundational tenets of Taoist sexual practice.
+Nevertheless, retention of the semen is one of the foundational tenets of Taoist sexual practice.

 There are different methods to control ejaculation prescribed by the Taoists.
 In order to avoid ejaculation, the man could do one of several things.
 He could pull out immediately before orgasm, a method also more recently termed as "coitus conservatus."
 A second method involved the man applying pressure on the perineum, thus retaining the sperm.
 While if done incorrectly this can cause retrograde ejaculation, the Taoists believed that the jing traveled up into the head and "nourished the brain."
 Cunnilingus was believed to be ideal by preventing the loss of semen and vaginal liquids.